contributte/pdf/readme.md

 }
 ```

-Configuration of custom temp dir for mPDF in PdfResponse
+Configuration and usage of custom temp dir for mPDF in PdfResponse
 ---

 ```yml